Box 3 Tax and Investing

 Is it better to hold cash or investments from a Box 3 perspective?

-Bank savings carry a lower deemed return (~1.44%) than investments (~5.88%), so cash at a bank is taxed less heavily.
+Bank savings carry a lower deemed return (1.28% provisional for 2026) than investments (6.00%), so cash at a bank is taxed less heavily.
 However, the deemed return for investments approximates long-term market returns — investors who actually outperform the deemed rate get tax-efficient upside.
 Holding excess cash purely for tax reasons usually destroys more wealth in real terms than the tax saving is worth.
 The better question is: what does your actual financial plan require?

 Can I use actual returns instead of the Box 3 deemed return?